 83. Tyler Davis (Texas A&M, Junior Center)

 Even as a junior, Davis still looks like a big baby.
-The Aggies struggled as a team, though Davis (14.2 ppg, 7.0 rpg) was his normal dominating self in the post.
+The Aggies struggled as a team, though Davis (14.2 ppg, 7.0 rpg) was his normally dominating self in the post.
 His post passing made great strides over the course of the year, which will be an important trend going into next year.
 Davis is even stronger and lighter on his feet now, so he should remain as an intimidating post presence.

 82. Jerome Robinson (Boston College, Junior Guard)